15-Minute Workouts You Can Actually Squeeze in Before Work

 This workout involves different levels of effort on a scale from one to 10.
 Think of one as a brisk walk and 10 as a full-fledged sprint with maximum effort.

 Start with a warm-up, jogging at a level-five effort for four minutes.

 For the next eight minutes, run at varying intervals, gradually increasing the time spent running at full speed.
 Run for one minute at a level nine or 10, then slow to a five to seven for 45 seconds.
 Speed back up to maximum effort for 90 seconds, then slow down to a medium-fast jog for 45 seconds.
 Speed back up to the maximum for two full minutes, then slow down to a level six to eight for two minutes.

 Cool down with a slow jog (level three to six) for three minutes.

-The wake-up shake-up The notoriously difficult Barry’s Bootcamp may not be your speed first thing in the morning, so Derek DeGrazio, owner of Barry’s Bootcamp Miami Beach and Midtown Miami, offered a slightly less-intense routine you can do while you’re getting ready for work.
+The notoriously difficult Barry’s Bootcamp may not be your speed first thing in the morning, so Derek DeGrazio, owner of Barry’s Bootcamp Miami Beach and Midtown Miami, offered a slightly less-intense routine you can do while you’re getting ready for work.
 "Add these little tweaks to your mornings, and in no time, you’ll see a change in your body as you are changing your clothes," he says.

 Brush and balance: Dentists recommend brushing your teeth for 30 seconds in each quadrant of your mouth.
 While brushing, stand on one foot, raise the other to a 90-degree angle in front of you, hold for 30 seconds as you brush the first quadrant.
 After 30 seconds, switch legs and balance on the other side for 30 seconds while brushing quadrant two.
 Repeat each leg again for quadrants three and four.